estebantechdev/dev-environment-setup/Developer-Environment.md

 Go to the character or blank space to use as column cursor.

 Press `CTRL` + `N`.

+Go to the same position in the next/previous row.

 Use `CTRL` + `DOWN/UP` to create the cursors.